Hairy cell leukaemia is one of the rarest types of leukaemia, which is cancer of the white blood cells.

 Surgery to remove the spleen is rarely used as a treatment for hairy cell leukaemia.
 However, removal of your spleen may be recommended if:

 - it's enlarged and is causing pain or discomfort

 - it's destroying large numbers of red blood cells or platelets

 - it has not reduced in size after chemotherapy

 As with most types of cancer, the outlook for hairy cell leukaemia will depend on how far the condition has advanced at the time of diagnosis and how well it responds to treatment.

 As hairy cell leukaemia is a rare type of cancer, it's difficult to accurately predict how it will affect individuals in the long term.

-The Cancer Research UK website has more information about:
+Cancer Research UK has more information about hairy cell leukaemia, including: